 ISAs are also an important source of tax-efficient income for many people, including those who have retired.
-With the annual tax-free dividend allowance of £2,000 falling to £1,000 from 6 April 2023 (and then to £500 from 6 April 2024), saving in an ISA can help to mitigate the impact of this reduction.
+With the annual tax-free dividend allowance of £1,000 falling to £500 from 6 April 2024, saving in an ISA can help to mitigate the impact of this reduction.